MoscaDotTo/Winapp2/winapp2ool/modules/transmute/readme.md

 - The input file is browsers.ini
 - The output file is browsers.ini (overwriting the input file)
 - WinappDebug detects that the added `FileKey` points to the same location as the existing `FileKey1` and merges its parameters into the existing key and removes the now-unneeded `FileKey` which was just added
+- The merged parameter list is sorted alphabetically, like any other FileKey parameter repair
 - The style and syntax of the entry is corrected if there are any additional issues

 ---